telerik/ajax-docs/controls/gantt/client-side-programming/objects/gantttaskcollection-object.md

 |  **toArray**  | none | array |Returns the collection of tasks represented as array.|

-**Example 1**: Get a reference to the first task in the GanttTaskCollection and remove it.
+>caption  Example 1: Get a reference to the first task in the GanttTaskCollection and remove it.
 ````JavaScript
 var gantt = $find("<%= RadGantt1.ClientID %>");
 var firstTask = gantt.get_tasks().getTask(0);